InditexTech/gh-sherpa/docs/USAGE.md

 * `--yes, -y`: The pull request will be created without confirmation.
 * `--no-draft`: The pull request will be created in ready for review mode.
 By default is in draft mode.
 * `--no-close-issue`: The GitHub issue will not be closed when the pull request is merged.
 By default is closed.
+* `--from-template`: Use a pull request template from the repository.

 ### Possible scenarios